LBMCF/fungal_mitogenomes_frontiers/README.md

 # fungal_mitogenomes_frontiers

-These scripts are part of supplementary documents of "Global Characterization of Fungal Mitogenomes: New Insights on Genomic Diversity and Dynamism of Coding Genes and Accessory Elements", submitted to Frontiers in Microbiology, research topic "Mitochondrial Genomes and Mitochondrion Related Gene Insights to Fungal Evolution".
+These scripts are part of supplementary documents of "Global Characterization of Fungal Mitogenomes: New Insights on Genomic Diversity and Dynamism of Coding Genes and Accessory Elements", published in Frontiers in Microbiology, research topic "Mitochondrial Genomes and Mitochondrion Related Gene Insights to Fungal Evolution".
 DOI: 10.3389/fmicb.2021.787283

 Authors:  Paula L. C. Fonseca, Ruth B. De-Paula, Daniel S. Araújo, Luiz Marcelo R. Tomé, Thairine Mendes-Pereira, Wenderson F. Rodrigues,